wuzhe0912/blog-docusaurus/docs/Backend/Node/install-nvm.md

 ---
-id: 00-nvm
+id: install-nvm
-title: 🥐 NVM
+title: 📦 Install(NVM)
-slug: /nvm
+slug: /install-nvm
 ---

 > _My son, the day you were born, the very forests of Lordaeron whispered the name..."Arthas"._